AutomatedLayers/VertigoMk1/docs/doc_tree/5_calibration/checks_calibration.md

 The X and Y endstops for the gantry have no adjustment mechanism, so you must check that both trigger as expected, first by moving the toolhead to the right up against the X endstop, then by sliding the gantry bar back until XY Joint A triggers the Y Endstop.
 Use the Endstops Panel in Mainsail to verify.

-### Z Endstop Calibration

-Each Z Joint has its own M5 BHCS adjustment screw.
-All Z Joints need to be "as close as can reliably trigger" to the bottom of the frame.
-A good way to do this is to:
-1. Make sure the bed is roughly horizontal and that the bed wheels are resting on the ramp platform.
-2. Unscrew the adjustment screws so that they don't trigger the switches when the Z Joints are at the bottom of travel (leaving ~1-5mm showing on the bottom).
-3. Carefully push down the front Z Joint Bar so that the Bed Lever disengages and the Front Z Joints are touching the bottom of the frame.
-4. Push down the Rear Z Joints so that they are touching the bottom of the frame.
-The front of the bed shouldd tilt up slightly.
-5. Turn each adjustment screw until the corresponding endstop is "TRIGGERED" in the Endstops Panel.
-You can use the LED on the PCB as a guide.
-Give each screw an additional full turn, which equates to 0.8mm of depth.
-Assuming a worst case limit switch tolerance of +/- 0.1mm , this should give a gap of ~0.7-0.8mm between each Z Joint and the frame when the Endstops are triggered. **These endstops are not used for levelling the bed**.
-They are used to prepare the bed to be levelled by the probe and to be scraped after a print.

 #### Config Reference
 ```
 [stepper_x]